A Brief Intellectual History

 At this point I blamed myself for the lack of progressive acceptance.
 ENL, after all, was just a theory for rational economic guidance.
 I had not produced a strategy that would allow progressives to overcome the political obstacles that prevented its implementation.
 I therefore shifted my attention from economics to politics.

-As more fully described in this primer, I found two important sources of political insight in Niccolo Machiavelli and Edward Bernays.
+As more fully described in this primer, I found three important sources of political insight in Niccolo Machiavelli, George Orwell, and Edward Bernays.
 From these and other authors I concluded that every complex society has a dominant group called the ruling class.
 This group captures power through either a revolution or a gradual historical process such as the displacement of feudal landowners by factory-based capitalists in Europe.
 Power is maintained by selectively meeting popular demands, through various means of manipulation, and by applying physical and psychological coercion to those who pose a political threat.
 I turned these ideas into a conceptual model of capitalist power and built a strategy on this basis.

 This step resulted in a serious error.
 As a progressive sympathizer with working-class revolutions I unwittingly adopted the Marxist model of social change.
 That is, I accepted the pattern established by the socialist revolutions of the past, where the working class supplants the capitalist class as society’s dominant group.
 My only significant modification was to replace workers with social elements that might respond vigorously to ecological decline.
 I presented these ideas in my second book, Contractionary Revolution.

 Soon after completing this book I realized that its core premise was false.
 Socialist revolutions were based on the suffering of the masses, who responded with intense anger that could be directed into revolutionary channels.
-The ecological crisis, however, has not produced these painful conditions in the rich capitalist countries.
+The ecological crisis, however, has not produced comparable conditions in the rich capitalist countries.
 Despite substantial pockets of poverty, the majority there are relatively content, in part because they benefit from the plunder of capitalist globalization.
 The visceral energy required for political revolution is therefore absent.
 As well, capitalists have learned from the mistakes that permitted past revolutionary challenges, and have significantly tightened their social control.
 Given these impediments, political revolution from below, in the time that is ecologically available, is not a realistic possibility.

 Naomi Klein’s book This Changes Everything (2014) was published during this period of reassessment.
 Despite my growing disenchantment with the progressive world, I decided to retain my self-identification as a progressive until this book appeared.
 In several articles Klein had referred to capitalism as a major factor in the ecological crisis, and I felt I should read her full analysis before making my final judgment.

 With my revolutionary approach invalidated and my progressive days behind me, I searched for a new strategy as an independent thinker.
 This was a laborious process that took several years.
 I was convinced that transformative economic change requires a decisive change at the ruling-class level.
-But if a new ruling class is impossible because revolutionary conditions are absent, then the only remaining possibility appeared to be a transformed version of the current ruling class.
-I therefore concluded that an internal shift within this class, although unlikely, was the only remaining possibility for a sustainable economy and a viable biosphere.
+But if a new ruling class is impossible because revolutionary conditions are absent, then the only remaining possibility appeared to be a transformation of the current ruling class.
+I therefore concluded that an internal shift within this class, although highly unlikely, was the only remaining possibility for a sustainable economy and a viable biosphere.

 In the summer of 2016 I set out to write a book to present this strategy in detail.
 Before doing so, however, I decided to update myself on the ecological crisis.
-The environmental situation was changing rapidly, especially in the Arctic, and I wanted to ensure that presented it accurately.
+The environmental situation was changing rapidly, especially in the Arctic, and I wanted to ensure that I presented it accurately.

 In subsequent posts I outlined the rest of my ecological findings.
 I identified the emissions fallacy - the fixation on greenhouse gas emissions rather than concentrations - as the core deception that prevented a rational response to the crisis.
 I also offered my version of such a response, citing the need for emergency geoengineering to avert short-term collapse and then rapid impact reduction to achieve a sustainable economy.
 In subsequent posts I addressed the economic and political obstacles to implementing this response, including the deceptive role played by the IPCC.
 For a full description of my current analysis and strategy, see Ecological Survival and Revolutionary Change.